neuronflicker/CTF/UCF/Web_bad-code/README.md

   fi
 done
 ```
-Running this returned empty responses for some values (possibly timeouts), but which returned blank responses changed on each run, so no consistent failure.
+Running this returned empty responses for some values (possibly timeouts), but which lengths returned blank responses changed on each run, so no consistent failure.
 Also, once the length of the password got to 8149, the server returned an error for all further tests:
 ```
 Number of characters: 8149
 diff was: 1c1